KMitch137/Password_Generator/README.md

 For this project we were givin a small bit of starter code and were tasked with filling in the rest and makign sure the functions and prompts worked each and everytime.
-I fount this challenge difficult due to its many mmoving parts.
-I hope to be able to use it in real life application soon!
+I found this challenge difficult due to its many moving parts but I hope to be able to use it in real life application soon!

 Please feel free to use it as well!